narmanliahmet/machine_learning_archive/README.md

-# machine_learning_archive
+# Machine learning archive
-Machine learning course parts as useful code deposit
+Machine learning course parts as useful code deposit.
+Methodologies of machine learning are served as an archive.